leecarol/workout01/report/workout01-carol-lee.md

 #### Kevin Durant

 Next, we examine the scores of Kevin Durant, an All-Star forward.
 He is a two-time champion and two-time NBA Most Valuable Player.

 His shots are very evenly spread out, as we can see from the chart.
 Regarding his exact scores, he has made 60.65% of his two-pointers and 38.60% of his three-pointers.

 #### Klay Thompson

 Next up, we have Klay Thompson, a shooting guard.
 Thompson is credited as one of the greatest shooters in NBA.
 We will see if his 2016 stats align with that!
 He is a five-time All-Star and a three-time NBA champion.

 From the visual, his shots are fairly scattered and spread.
-His stats are 51.41% of two-pointers made, and 41.41% of three-pointers made.
+He seems to have a good amount of both 2-pointers and 3-pointers made.
+His stats are 51.41% of two-pointers made, and 42.41% of three-pointers made.

 #### Stephen Curry

 Alright, last but not least, we have Stephen Curry, point guard.
 Curry has some impressive titles, being a six-time NBA All-Star, two-time NBA Most Valuable Player, and three-time champion.

+From the visual, we see that Curry attempts 3-pointers from far away that others do not, but misses them.
+However, he has a large amount of 3-pointers made.
 Curry has made approximately 54.00% of his attempted two-pointers, and approximately 40.76% of his attempted three-pointers.

 ### Discussion